lionelmace/ibmcloud-labs/labs/Lab TODO - Create TODO application/README.md

 1. Access the local application

-1. Add and remove Todos

-## Commit the changes
+# Step 12 - Commit the changes

 1. Add all new files to Git: